-Action potentials, spike trains are nature's solution to the problem of fast long distance signalling. "toilet flush model" - small push of the handle and a little leak, but reach a threshold, and the whole thing goes.
+Action potentials, spike trains are nature's solution to the problem of fast long distance signalling.
+Action potential generation as "toilet flush model" - small push of the handle and a little leak, but reach a threshold, and the whole thing goes.
 To quantitatively model these voltage changes, one needs to add extra terms to the RC circuit (panels C and D above).
+We'll see a Mathematica implementation later, and also see Meunier and Segev (2002).
+Space properties What is the neuron's solution to the rapid decline in voltage signal over distance due to passive properties?
+Action potential at one location provides the depolarization stimulus at a nearby spatial location, travels like a lit fuse down the membrane.
+Unlike the passive voltage change, the size of the action potential voltage stays the same.
+Time properties And how about the speed problem?

-The general equations due to Hodgkin & Huxley equations are more complicated than the cable equation.
-See Meunier and Segev (2002).
-Time properties Refractory period: absolute, and relative Absolute refractory period is a brief time (\sim 1 msec) right after the depolarization where no strength of input current would be sufficient for another spike.
+myelin sheath (insulation reduces leakage) Nodes of Ranvier, action potentials jump from node to node, up to 30x faster.
+Refractory period: absolute, and relative Absolute refractory period is a brief time (\sim 1 msec) right after the depolarization where no strength of input current would be sufficient for another spike.
 The ion pumps need time to restore some of the ionic imbalance.
 Relative refractory period- threshold gradually lowers with time.
 One can elicit a spike, but it requires a stronger input signal.
 This is one of the factors that leads to the idea of frequency coding.
 A constant step input leads to a series of spikes of a particular frequency (e.g. if the absolute refractory period is 1 msec, we'd expect a maximum spike frequency of 1000 spikes/second), but usually much lower (e.g. 20 spikes/second).
 To get a faster rate, the input voltage would have to be increased.
 This leads to the idea of the neuron as a "voltage-to-frequency" converter.
 But it gets a little more complicated because neurons often show "adaptation" and the firing rate declines for a fixed step input.
 More on that later.
-Space properties What is the neuron's solution to the rapid decline in voltage signal over distance due to passive properties?
-Action potential at one location provides the depolarization stimulus at a nearby spatial location, travels like a lit fuse down the membrane.
-And how about the speed problem?
+You can verify the refractory properties yourself with the Mathematica model of the solutions to the Hodkin-Huxley equations.
+Synaptic Integration Terminal buds do not make "direct" contact with dendrites.
+There is a gap between the two neurons, with information resulting in a voltage change being passed either electrically, or via neurotransmitters.
+Some definitions: